doctor working on a laptop

 Advisors can provide insights for increasing the profitability of the practice well in advance of a sale.
 There are often opportunities for increasing the revenues of the practice or decreasing the expenses.
 Advisors can also help drive significant value through understanding and “normalizing” non-recurring or abnormal costs on your historical financial statements.
 These changes play a large part in increasing the overall value of a practice.
 Purchasers will always seek practices that are profitable and have the capability to generate sufficient cash to service the expenses, as well as support the purchaser’s personal living expenses.
 Debt is one of the most important factors that a purchaser considers and financial institutions are being more vigilant in their review and approval processes.

 Reviewing the financial metrics of your practice with your advisor can provide opportunities for maximizing the overall value of your practice.
-MNP’s Corporate Finance team of transaction experts are well versed in mergers, acquisitions, and divestitures, and can assist in all aspects of the transaction.
-With a proven track record in a number of health care-related industries, our team of experts can provide guidance on valuation, manage and execute the sale process from start to finish, market to prospective buyers, solicit offers, negotiate deal terms, and assist you through the buyer’s due diligence and closing.
+MNP’s Corporate Finance team of transaction advisors are well versed in mergers, acquisitions, and divestitures, and can assist in all aspects of the transaction.
+With a proven track record in a number of health care-related industries, our team of advisors can provide guidance on valuation, manage and execute the sale process from start to finish, market to prospective buyers, solicit offers, negotiate deal terms, and assist you through the buyer’s due diligence and closing.

 Tax Planning